Using Firebase and RevenueCat to notify users that their free trials are ending

 4 - Enjoy higher conversions & user satisfaction!

-When we started this test, we were a bit worried that users wouldn't want to be notified and that the notifications themselves could harm conversions and retention.
+When we started this test, we were worried that users wouldn't want to be notified and that the notifications themselves could harm conversions and retention.

-We were pleasantly surprised when the opposite happened - opt-ins to push notifications was nearing 100% (for users that started a free trial) and there wasn't a drop in trial to paid conversion rate.
+We were pleasantly surprised when the opposite happened—opt-ins to push notifications were nearing 100% (for users who started a free trial), and the trial-to-paid conversion rate didn't drop.